Workplace Ergonomics: The Reality of Treadmill Desks

 Based on findings from Oye-Somefun et al., 2021 (BMC Public Health)

-In the push to reduce sedentary time at work, treadmill desks have emerged as a popular alternative to traditional workstations.
-They promise increased energy expenditure and reduced sitting time—but recent research suggests that constant movement without rest or support may introduce new ergonomic risks.
+In the push to reduce sedentary time at work, treadmill desks have emerged as a popular alternative to traditional workstations in modern workplace ergonomics.
+They promise increased energy expenditure and reduced sitting time but recent research suggests that constant movement without rest or support may introduce new ergonomic risks.

 While movement is beneficial, continuous walking without rest can lead to: